Strangest NBA Draft Facts: 1947-2023

 One individual seemed to dominate almost all discussion headed into the 2017 NBA draft, but it wasn't a player.

-LaVar Ball, the father of eventual No. 2 overall pick Lonzo Ball, was omnipresent before the draft, trash-talking other picks, the children of current NBA players and even Michael Jordan himself.
+LaVar Ball, the father of eventual No. 2 overall pick Lonzo Ball, was omnipresent before the draft, trash-talking other picks, the children of current NBA players and even Michael Jordan himself, who the former Washington State forward said he could beat 1-on-1.

 2018: Suns Get First No. 1 Overall Pick in 50 Years